PaulKinlan/paul.kinlan.me/content/2017-08-25-reinventing-web-intents.markdown

 Over the past couple of months Surma on my team and Ian Kilpatrick were working on a shim for the [Tasklets API](https://github.com/GoogleChromeLabs/tasklets).
-The Tasklets API was designed to allow a light-weight multi-threaded to exist on the web.
+The Tasklets API was designed to allow a light-weight multi-threaded API's to exist on the web.
 An ES6 class could be exposed as a 'tasklet' and you could call it without blocking the main thread - great for UI's.
-The tasklet API by itself is very interesting, but the most interesting piece for me was that they built a Polyfill using a Web Worker and developed a way to expose the functionality of the ES6 class that was defined in the worked.
+The tasklet API by itself is very interesting, but the most interesting piece for me was that they built a Polyfill using a Web Worker and developed a way to expose the functionality of the ES6 class that was defined in the Worker.
 They had abstracted all of the complexities of the postMessage API away into a neat package and a sane model for JS developers.